-Angela Carbone is the Associate Dean, Learning Innovation, in the Faculty of Science, Engineering and Technology at Swinburne University.
+Angela Carbone is the Associate DVC Learning, Teaching and Quality for the STEM College at RMIT University.

-Prior to joining Swinburne, Professor Carbone was the inaugural Academic Director of Education Excellence for Monash University's Office of Learning and Teaching.
-Angela has extensive academic experience, having held various leadership positions throughout her 25 year career at Monash, including Associate Director of the Office of the Pro Vice-Chancellor (Learning and Teaching) and the Director of Education Quality in the Faculty of Information Technology.
+Prior to joining RMIT, Professor

+Carbone was Associate Dean, Learning

+Innovation, in the Faculty of Science,

+Engineering and Technology at

+Swinburne University.
+Angela also held

+various leadership positions throughout

+her 25 year career at Monash, including

+the inaugural Director of Education

+Excellence for Monash University's

+Office of Learning and Teaching,

+Associate Director of the Office of the

+Pro Vice-Chancellor (Learning and

+Teaching) and the Director of Education

+Quality in the Faculty of Information

+Technology.